cfv-project/cfv/README.md

 ## Requirements

 Python ≥ 3.5 – older versions might work, but are unsupported.
-For Python 2 support, see the [master branch](https://github.com/cfv-project/cfv/tree/master).
+For Python 2 support, see the [python2 branch](https://github.com/cfv-project/cfv/tree/python2).

 ### Optional